Last Updated By Lam Vijaykanth on 25 Aug, 2022

 Managers of human resources plan, direct, and coordinate an organization's administrative functions.
 They manage the recruiting, interviewing, and hiring of new employees, consult with top executives on strategic planning and act as a liaison between management and employees.

-Human resource managers are the professionals who are responsible for attracting, managing, motivating and developing employees for the benefit of the organization.
-Most people who land in human resource positions have gone through courses in the business school at colleges and universities.
-To pursue a career in the field of human resource management, one needs to have good communicational skills, interpersonal skills and outstanding organizational skills.
+Human resource managers are the professionals who are responsible for attracting, managing, motivating, and developing employees for the benefit of the organization.
+Most people who land in human resource positions have gone through courses in business school at colleges and universities.
+To pursue a career in the field of human resource management, one needs to have good communicational skills, interpersonal skills, and outstanding organizational skills.

 The job of human resource managers requires them to plan and oversee employee benefit programs, coordinate an organization's workforce to best use employees' talents, supervise the work of specialists and support staff, oversee an organization's recruitment, interview, selection, and hiring processes, recommend new policies, approaches, and procedures, conduct new employee orientations and employee relations counseling and contribute to the development of HR department goals, objectives, and systems.

 For Diploma Programmes: